-The EADS Corporate Audit department, under the direction of the Corporate Secretary, provides assurance to the Executive Committee and Audit Committee Members based upon a riskoriented approved annual audit plan.
+The Company's Corporate Audit department, reporting to the CEO, provides indepent assurance to the Executive Committee and Audit Committee Members based upon a risk-oriented approved annual audit plan.
 The Corporate Audit department (i) reviews the achievement of the Group's strategic, financial or operational objectives, (ii) reviews the reliability and integrity of Group reporting, (iii) reviews the effectiveness of the ERM system, (iv) reviews the efficiency and effectiveness of selected processes, entities or functions and (v) reviews compliance with laws, regulations, Group guidelines and procedures.
-Corporate audit also conducts ad hoc reviews, performed at the request of management, focusing on current (e.g., suspected fraudulent activities) and future (e.g., contract management and programme management) risks.
+Corporate Audit also conducts ad hoc reviews, performed at the request of management.
 In 2011, the Institut français de l'audit et du contrôle internes (IFACI) reviewed the Corporate Audit department and certified that it fulfilled the requirements of the International Professional Practices Framework.
-Corporate audit also established a forensic function in 2011, with specialist expertise to support the Group in its treatment of compliance allegations.
+Corporate Audit also includes a team of forensic experts in charge of conducting investigations of compliance allegations.